-DISABILITY STUDIES REQUIRED COURSES: SUMMER/FALL 2020 (version #8)
+DISABILITY STUDIES REQUIRED COURSES: Summer & Fall 2022 (Draft #3)

-DS 3307/ HIST 3307 History of Disability TIME: Fall: TuTh 3:30-4:50 pm (Fully online option 2) DESCRIPTION Twenty percent of Americans have a disability, but the experiences of most disabled people remain invisible to us.
+DS 3307/ HIST 3307 History of Disability TIME: Fall: Synchronous online: TuTh 3:30-4:50 pm INSTRUCTOR: Sarah Rose DESCRIPTION Twenty percent of Americans have a disability, but the experiences of most disabled people remain invisible to us.
 This course will explore the changing lives of people with disabilities-from railroad workers and rights activists to wheelchair athletes and participants in freak shows-as well as the history of disability policy and conceptions of disability.
 Rather than treating disability as merely a medical impairment, we will investigate the historical and cultural variability of disability during the nineteenth and twentieth centuries.
 Our explorations in disability history will also offer a new way of looking at classic topics in American history, such as citizenship, work, gender, education, and the civil rights movement.
 This course fulfills requirements for the History/Pre-Law major and is a required course for the Minor in Disability Studies.
 Prerequisites: HIST 1311/1312 (or HIST 1301/1302).
 REQUIREMENTS This course will be taught as a seminar-style course with limited lectures.
 We will spend most of our time in class discussing the readings, films, or historical documents.
-Requirements: active participation in discussion, reading responses on Blackboard, two short papers, take-home midterm, and take-home final or research paper.
+Requirements: active participation in discussion, reading responses on Canvas, two short papers, take-home midterm, and take-home final or research paper.
 Minors will be registered by the DS advisor.
-POTENTIAL TEXTS Douglas C. Baynton, Defectives in the Land (2016) Nora Ellen Groce, Everyone Here Spoke Sign Language: Hereditary Deafness on Martha's Vineyard (1985) Sarah Rose, No Right to Be Idle: The Invention of Disability, 1840s-1930s (2017) Bess Williamson, Accessible America: A History of Disability & Design (2019) Additional readings online
+POTENTIAL TEXTS Minors will be registered by the DS advisor.
+Douglas C. Baynton, Defectives in the Land (2016) Nora Ellen Groce, Everyone Here Spoke Sign Language: Hereditary Deafness on Martha's Vineyard (1985) Sarah Rose, No Right to Be Idle: The Invention of Disability, 1840s-1930s (2017) Additional readings online

-DS 4395 Disability Studies Internship TIME: Summer 11-week: WEB Fall: (Fully online option 2) INSTRUCTOR: Sarah Rose DESCRIPTION The Disability Studies Internship (DS 4395) is a supervised internship through which students apply the academic skills they have acquired in Disability Studies courses.
+DS 4395 Disability Studies Internship TIME: Summer (11-week): Synchronous Online Fall: Synchronous Online INSTRUCTOR: Sarah Rose DESCRIPTION The Disability Studies Internship (DS 4395) is a supervised internship through which students apply the academic skills they have acquired in Disability Studies courses.
 Interns work at an approved business, academic, or non-profit site that focuses on adapted sports, disability history, assistive technology, disability rights and policy, or universal design and accessibility.
 Twelve organizations currently partner on internships with the Disability Studies Minor.
 PREQUISITES This course is intended to be completed as the final course for the minor and is required to earn a minor in Disability Studies.
 Students must have completed or be currently enrolled in DS 3307/HIST 3307.
 Students must complete an application and interview with the internship site before starting the internship; some sites require additional steps or have course prerequisites.